Should I Pop My Pimple? (and Other Skin Questions Answered)

 Remember your ABCDEs—we can't recommend this enough, it just might save your life or the life of someone you love.

-Recommendation: Any of these warning signs warrant a visit to the dermatologist.
+The Rx: Any of these warning signs warrant a visit to the dermatologist.
 Skin cancer can be very successfully treated but is most curable when detected early!

 How do I get enough Vitamin D while still being sun-safe?